procedure1/AutoBS/README.md

 NOTE: v4 will be the most exact match to the in-game generated map.
 Outputs beatmapV4, lightshow, audioData and 'Info.AutoBS.dat' files. v4 doesn't really support customData so all customData will be lost (for Noodle etc). `Mapping Extensions` precision placement does still function.

 NOTE: If you have `Mapping Extensions` installed and walls are generated, then of course `Mapping Extensions` walls will be added to the beatmap.
-If you prefer not have them, then uninstall `Mapping Extensions` before outputing the JSON file.
+If you prefer not to have them, then uninstall `Mapping Extensions` before outputting the JSON file.

 To enable JSON file output, edit the `Beat Saber/UserData/AutoBS.json` config file in Notepad or other text editor.
 The last 5 settings in the config file are the ones to edit.